-AIR CONDITIONER(S)
+AIR CONDITIONER(S) (OPTIONAL)

-The roof mounted central air conditioner installed on your unit will operate only when the unit is supplied with 120 volt AC power from the power cord or the optional generator.
-The air conditioner circuit breaker must be in the "ON" position it to work.
-The unit may be equipped with two air conditioners, depending upon which option package was installed.
+The optional roof mounted air conditioner(s) installed on your unit will operate only when the unit is supplied with 120 volt AC power from the power cord.
+The air conditioner circuit breaker must be in the ON position for the A/C to work.

-Park the vehicle in the shade with the drapes or blinds closed for the best performance.
-Set the thermostat to the desired temperature while keeping the doors and windows closed.
-Keep in mind that air conditioners use a large portion of the available electric power.
+To assist the air conditioner in cooling the unit, park the vehicle in the shade and keep the drapes or blinds closed.
+Set the thermostat to the desired temperature and keep the doors and windows closed.

+Air conditioners can use a large portion of the available electric power.
 RV parks may experience low voltage on days with high heat or humidity.
 This is commonly referred to as a "brown out."
-A "brown out" may trip the air conditioner circuit breaker.
-The circuit breaker protects your air conditioner motor from damage and is necessary during low voltage conditions.
+A brown out may trip the air conditioner circuit breaker.
+The circuit breaker protects your air conditioner from damage and is necessary during low voltage conditions.
 The tripping breaker is not a fault in your electrical system.

-The cool air from the air conditioner is ducted throughout the coach through the cool air ceiling ducts.
-Warm air is returned to the air conditioner through return air ceiling ducts.
+The cool air enters the unit directly from the air conditioner or may be optionally routed throughout the coach through ceiling ducts.
 Below is the thermostat that controls the air conditioner.
 It also controls the furnace.
-Simply select the desired temperature.
+Simple select the desired temperature.
 The blower will cycle automatically, or you may choose low, medium or high fan settings.

-Step One: Move power switch to ON.
+Step One: Move power switch to ON